 Graduates of the UTTC Health, Physical Education & Recreation AS degree program will:

-- Demonstrate knowledge of the philosophy, history, and scope of the coaching profession.
+- Explore the scope of the coaching profession.

-- Apply fundamental concepts, principles, and procedures for the planning, development, and design of recreational programs.
+- Apply the components of various recreational programs.

-- Apply academic concepts of the professional discipline to promote healthy lifestyles through physical activity, fitness, wellness, and sports.
+- Promote healthy lifestyles through physical education and sports.